-Let a dependable personal injury attorney assess your unique situation and provide advice on seeking compensation from responsible parties.
+Let a Windsor product liability lawyer assess your unique situation and provide advice on seeking compensation from responsible parties.
 If a medication has caused you harm, a South Windsor lawyer could represent you in pursuing any compensation you might be due.

 Why Can Certain Drugs be Harmful?

 Consumers reasonably expect their medications to be safe.
 Unfortunately, drug manufacturers do not always warn consumers adequately of a drug’s potential dangers, and government testing does not always show the adverse side effects of a particular medicine.
 Similarly, drug marketing companies, physicians, and pharmacists might fail to adequately protect individuals from these hazards.

 Dangerous drugs can cause side-effects ranging from mild irritations to life-threatening conditions, and some side-effects might not appear for years.
 Some of the most severe complications from dangerous and defective drugs include:

 Other side-effects include headaches, cramping, addiction, memory loss, brittle bones, suicidal thoughts, coma, or potentially death.

 Drug manufacturers are ultimately responsible for ensuring that their products are safe.
 They have a legal obligation to inform consumers, doctors, and pharmacists of any danger that may accompany taking a particular drug.
 A South Windsor dangerous drugs attorney could work to identify the individual or entity responsible for any harm caused by a medication and pursue damages on the injured person’s behalf.